cosmofur/EX716/README.md

 | Call(Av) F 45 Cat    | @PUSH 45 @PUSHI Cat @CALL F   |
 | Call(v) F Dog        | @PUSHI Dog @CALL F            |
 | Call(vv) F Dog Cat   | @PUSHI Dog @PUHSI Cat @CALL F |
 ---
+Example: Nested Scoping with WHILE / ENDWHILE

+Structured macros such as @WHILE and @ENDWHILE use the MLS to track loop identity and prevent label collisions between nested loops.

+M WHILE_GT_A \
+   %S \
+   :_%V_LoopTop \
+   @CMP %1 \
+   @JLE _%V_ExitLoop \
+   :_%0_True

+M ENDWHILE \
+   @JMP _%W_LoopTop \
+   :_%V_ExitLoop \
+   %P

+When expanded, the %S pushes a unique instance ID also stored in %0, which is unique every time the macro is evaluated.
+The %V and %W operators then substitute that ID into label names, so each loop generates its own :_LoopTop and :_ExitLoop pair without interfering with other nested loops.
+Finally, %P discards the label ID once the block ends.

+Example: Logical Blocks and String Concatenation

+The Forth compiler uses logical macro blocks and multi-append macros to define data that grows over multiple invocations.
+The !…ENDBLOCK form provides conditional execution of macro definitions, while MA allows appending to an existing macro variable.

+# DEFPRELOAD defines a block of string memory that holds raw Forth code to act as preload.
+# Multiple PRELOADS will be appended to each other.

+M PreCodeVal "( start preload )"

+M DEFPRELOAD \
+  !
+PreCodeExists \
+    MF PreCodeExists 1 \
+  ENDBLOCK \
+  MA PreCodeVal %1

+Here:

+!
+PreCodeExists … ENDBLOCK executes only the first time, defining the initial macro flag.

+MA appends to the existing macro PreCodeVal, concatenating additional preload text each time @DEFPRELOAD is used.

+MF would have replaced the value instead of appending it.

+This pattern is common for building composite string definitions, code preload blocks, or concatenated initialization data.
+---
 ## Emulator (`cpu.py`)